learn-co-students/map-dispatch-to-props-readme-v-000/README.md

 ```

-Start up the app in your browser and open the console.
-You should see the initial action logged by the reducer.
+Boot up the app in your browser and open the console.
+If you refresh the page, you should see the initial action logged by the reducer.
 Enter a todo in the input box and click submit to verify that the store is being updated and the list of todos is being rendered to the screen.
-You should also see the action logged in the console by the reducer, and the todo that's being added logged by the `handleOnSubmit` method.
+In the console, you should see the todo that's being added logged from the `handleOnSubmit` method and the action logged from the reducer.

 #### Implementing an Action Creator